nasa/gesdisc-tutorials/README.md

 # GES DISC Tutorials

-A place to find cloud relevant tutorials on how to use GES DISC tools, services, and data.
+A place to find tutorials on how to use GES DISC tools, services, and data.

 Most tutorials in this repository take the form of python notebooks.
 Jupyter is a very popular version of python notebooks, and is used extensively by the GES DISC team.